Small Business Owners: Use These Painting Tips to Maximize Visual Appeal

 Refresh Dated Trim With Bold Paint Colors

-Giving your trim a fresh coat of paint in an eye-catching hue is an easy, inexpensive way to make a memorable first impression on customers.
-When choosing trim colors, consider the overall look you want to achieve and your building’s architecture.
-For a cohesive appearance, select a shade that complements your exterior walls.
-If you want to make a bold statement, choose a contrasting color that makes the trim pop.
+Refreshing trim with an eye-catching hue is an easy, budget-friendly way to elevate curb appeal and make a memorable first impression.
+When choosing colors, consider your building’s architecture and the overall look you want.
+For a cohesive appearance, pick a shade that complements exterior walls; for a bolder statement, choose a contrasting color that makes the trim pop.

-Don’t forget doors, shutters, railings and other accent pieces.
-Painting these in the same bold trim color helps tie everything together.
-For visual interest, consider painting just the doors or shutters in an contrasting complementary shade.
-This helps draw attention to these architectural details.
+Don’t forget doors, shutters, railings, and other accents.
+Painting them in the same bold trim color ties everything together.
+For added interest, consider painting just the doors or shutters in a contrasting, complementary shade to highlight architectural details.

-When preparing to paint, thoroughly clean and lightly sand the trim to rough up the surface so the new paint has something to grip onto.
-Apply a primer if you’re going from a dark color to a light shade.
-Use a high-quality exterior paint in a satin or semi-gloss sheen for trim.
-These provide protection from weather while still being easy to clean.
+Prep is essential: clean thoroughly and lightly sand so new paint adheres well.
+If transitioning from a dark to a light color, apply primer first.
+Use a high‑quality exterior paint in a satin or semi‑gloss sheen for durability and easy cleaning.

 Painting Tips to Maximize Visual Appeal on a Budget